(Edited in Spring, 2019 for clarity, and to reflect our new Program for Muskoka Web Design. Originally authored March, 2017.)

 But he raises a concern:

-“I understand that you can set up my page so that if someone types, say, french river boat repairs, my name would come up at the top.
+“I understand that you can set up my page so that if someone types, say, french river boat repairs, or muskoka boat repairs, my name would come up at the top.
 But what if you have more than one client in this area doing boat repairs?
 Who’s name would be at the top?”

 Bill is asking the “million-dollar” question.
 Or is it?
 Is the #1 Google spot – in his case – indeed worth a million dollars?
 Here is the REAL question: